Gamepad: Usage across platforms

 Gamepads are also available for personal computers.
 Examples of PC gamepads include the Asus Eee Stick, the Gravis PC, the Microsoft SideWinder and Saitek Cyborg range, and the Steam Controller.
-Third-party USB adapters and software can be employed to utilize console gamepads on PCs; the DualShock 3, DualShock 4, DualSense, Wii Remote, Wii U Pro Controller, Joy-Con, Joy-Con 2, Nintendo Switch Pro Controller and Nintendo Switch 2 Pro Controller can be used with third-party software on systems with Bluetooth functionality, with USB additionally usable on DualShock 3, DualShock 4, DualSense, Nintendo Switch Pro Controller and Nintendo Switch 2 Pro Controller.
+Third-party USB adapters and software can be employed to utilize console gamepads on PCs; the Sixaxis, DualShock 3, DualShock 4, DualSense, Wii Remote, Wii U Pro Controller, Joy-Con, Joy-Con 2, Nintendo Switch Pro Controller and Nintendo Switch 2 Pro Controller can be used with third-party software on systems with Bluetooth functionality, with USB additionally usable on Sixaxis, DualShock 3, DualShock 4, DualSense, Nintendo Switch Pro Controller and Nintendo Switch 2 Pro Controller.
 Xbox 360, Xbox One and Xbox Series X/S controllers are officially supported on Windows with Microsoft-supplied drivers; a dongle can be used to connect them wirelessly, or the controller can be connected directly to the computer over USB (wired versions of Xbox 360 controllers were marketed by Microsoft as PC gamepads, while the Xbox One/Series X/S controllers can be connected to a PC via its Micro USB/USB-C slot).